ome/training-notebooks/README.md

 A set of Notebooks to demonstrate how to access the images and metadata from OMERO.

-To build the image run, in this reposiroty:
+To build the image run, in this repository:

     $ docker build -t training-notebooks .